jlongbotham/StressChange/README.md

 This code was prepared and tested with Java 8.

 No installation or compiling is required.
-The `dist` folder includes jar files for the main StressChange classes and the dependencies `mason.19.jar` and `commons-cli-1.3.1.jar`.
+The `dist` folder includes jar files for the main StressChange classes and the dependencies `mason.19.jar`, `commons-cli-1.3.1.jar` (for command line arguments) and `jmf.jar` (for recording Quicktime movies).

 ## Usage